retreat-of-tbd/retreat-of-tbd.github.io/tbd5.md

 ## = Cost =

-- Adult tickets (16+) are $250 for the whole weekend.
-- Child tickets (6-16) are $80 each.
-- Child tickets (0-5) are free.
+Prices range from $250-$310 for adults / $80 for kids.
+Cost is broken down into two parts: your ticket and your bed.

+1. Tickets are $250 / adult, $80 / kid (6y-16y), under 6y is free
+2. Beds cost will range from $0 (floor) to $60 (e.g. twin or 1/2 of a Queen/King)
+3. Bed selection will open at the end of this month
-- We've budgeted for 13 accessible tickets, at $75-175 each.
+4. We've budgeted for 13 accessible tickets, at $75-175 each + bed cost

-**Beds are extra!**

-- A twin and 1/2 of a Queen/King are all $60 extra
-- Camping and finding a non-bed spot to sleep are not extra

 ## = Who =